oduwsdl/web-memento-damage/README.md

 ```

 ### Library
 Using library is relatively similar to using docker.
+The installation process is much simpler and faster than the docker version.
 But user has to ensure that all the requirements (phantomjs 2.xx and python 2.7) are installed on their machines.  <br />
 Download the latest library version from https://github.com/erikaris/web-memento-damage/tree/master/dist. <br />
 Install the library using command:
 ```